mesfind/bioinfo-python/_episodes/01-intro.md

 ~~~
 {: .output}

 Another great thing about IPython is that you can also use Unix commands like `ls` and `cd`.
+Additionally, when you create a loop in iPython, it automatically adds the indentation for you.
+Try the `for` loop from above.

 **To exit** the interactive console, type **_control+D_**.